Benedicta-107/campaign_analysis/README.md

 CustID
 Customer identifier
 ProductPrice
-Selling price of each product
+The selling price of each product
 ProductCost
 Cost price of each product
 OrderQuantity